Singapore Press Holdings

-Singapore Press Holdings Limited (SPH) was an organisation with businesses in property and aged care in Singapore.
+Singapore Press Holdings Limited (SPH) was one of Singapore's two state media companies, which published The Straits Times, numerous other newspapers and operated radio, television and digital media.

+In 2021, the media division was spun off as SPH Media, leaving behind the property and aged care businesses.
 Since its takeover by Cuscaden Peak in 2022, it has been renamed Cuscaden Peak Investments.

-Prior to 1 December 2021, SPH was in the media business as well with a reach in the print, digital, radio, and outdoor media.
-It formed part of a duopoly on the mass media of Singapore, with the other player being Mediacorp.
-SPH had over 4,000 employees, including a team of approximately 1,000 journalists, including correspondents operating around the world.
-2,500 of the staff, including the journalists and its media business were subsequently transferred to SPH Media Trust.
+At its peak, SPH had over 4,000 employees.
+Its team of approximately 1,000 journalists included correspondents operating around the world.
+2,500 of the staff, including the journalists and its media business were subsequently transferred to SPH Media.

 The company was one of the country's "blue-chip" counters on the Singapore Exchange Securities Trading Limited (SGX) until its delisting on 13 May 2022 following its acquisition by Cuscaden Peak.
 It was also a constituent of the Straits Times Index until its removal on 22 June 2020.

 History

 1984: Formation of Singapore Press Holdings

 Singapore Press Holdings Limited was formed on 4 August 1984 through a merger of three organisations, The Straits Times Press Group, Singapore News and Publications Limited and Times Publishing Berhad.

 On 8 June 2000, SPH MediaWorks was set up with the aim of breaking into the broadcasting business, and received Singapore's second nationwide free-to-air terrestrial television broadcasting service licence on 26 April 2001.
 SPH soon afterwards launched two channels, Channel U (Mandarin) on 6 May 2001 and TVWorks (English) on 20 May 2001.
 On 3 March 2002, TVWorks was renamed to Channel i with a new programming belt.

 On 31 December 2004, SPH sold its television operation to Mediacorp, restoring Mediacorp's former monopoly status.
 Channel i was shut down on 1 January 2005, but Channel U continues to operate.
 Through a merger, SPH retained a 20% stake in Mediacorp's television operational, as well as 40% stake in Today newspaper.

 The National Library Board and SPH signed an agreement in 2007 to make digitised articles of The Straits Times available for public access at NLB libraries.
 The digitised articles were made available at NewspaperSG and was launched on 28 January 2010.

 In 2009, SPH celebrated its 25th anniversary and for the first time, changed its corporate logo.
-The new logo was launched on 30 March that year by former President S. R. Nathan and chairman Tony Tan Keng Yam.
+The new logo was launched on 30 March that year by former president S. R. Nathan and chairman Tony Tan Keng Yam.